 Consistency: At times, children state that the texture of cauliflower is overwhelming.
 For these children, I puree cauliflower and introduce it as a main ingredient in soup or blend it into macaroni and cheese.
 The key is to tell your toddler that you added it to their favorite food.
 I am not a fan of hiding food or “tricking” children into eating it.
 This method can cause your toddler to lose interest in foods they once loved because they don’t trust you.
 Generally, I include the child by asking how many tablespoons of puree cauliflower I should add.
 The language I use is, “I’m adding cauliflower to our mac & cheese today, should we add 1 or 3 tablespoons?”
-This gets their sensory permission, includes them in the meal and makes for a successful meal.
+This gets their sensory permission, includes them in the process and makes for a successful meal.
 Yay!

 - Use multiple colors of cauliflower (adding up to approx. 1 head of cauliflower)